 The study is an empirical study, it is a non-experimental research using survey.
-Qualitative and quantitative data were gathered from primary and secondary data source.
-The geographical location of the environmental amenities was collected with the aid of a geographical positioning system (GPS), except open space and tarred road.
-The area coverage of the open space and the length of tarred road were captured from high resolution image of Bida acquired from Ikonos.
+Quantitative data were gathered from primary and secondary data source.
+The geographical location of the environmental amenities was collected with the aid of a geographical positioning system (GPS), except open space which was acquired from high resolution image of Bida town on Terra Incognita platform.
+Physical survey was conducted to collate the number of available environmental amenities within each of the fourteen (14) wards of Bida town.
 The location (latitude/Longitude) of the identified environmental amenities were imported into ARCGIS 10.2 environment and mapped appropriately.
 The study also collected the projected ward population of Bida wards from the Malaria Consortium (2016).
 Gini-coefficient and Lorenz curve was adopted as analytical tool to measure inequality in the distribution of the environmental amenities.
 The data analysed were presented in tables and maps for easy understanding and interpretation.

+IV.
 RESULTS AND DISCUSSION